2006-07: Ryan Martindale was chosen in the second round of the 2007 OHL Priority Selection by the Ottawa 67's.

 2011-12: Martindale made his AHL debut with Edmonton affiliate Oklahoma City in a pair of December games and also had a pair of late call-ups with the Barons.
 With several young forwards in the Edmonton organization, the 20-year-old began his pro career with ECHL Stockton and spent most of the season with the Thunder despite a fairly impressive camp with the Oilers.
 He had 2 assists in 16 games and was minus-two with 4 penalty minutes in limited ice time with the Barons.
 He was with Oklahoma City during the playoffs but did not see any action.
 In 34 games with Stockton he scored 6 goals with 9 assists and was minus-13 with 10 penalty minutes.
 Four of his six goals were scored on the power play.

-The book on Martindale in his draft year was an all world talent with questionable heart and commitment issues.
+The book on Martindale in his draft year was an all-world talent with questionable heart and commitment issues.
 The aspect regarding his talent is bang on, Martindale combines excellent size with a knack for the net and great on ice vision.
-Somewhat surprisingly he is also solid defensively and does well in penalty killing situations and on draws, at least at the junior level.
-There are still concerns over his consistency and not knowing how much effort you'll get from him night to night, though the complaints on that front have become less frequent in the past year and a half.
+Somewhat surprisingly he is also solid defensively and does well in penalty killing situations and on draws.
+While his pro debut was not dismal, he was a bit streaky offensively and ran into a bit of injury trouble around the mid-season mark.